 Enzyme replacement therapy is available for most people with types 1 and 3 Gaucher disease.
-Given intravenously every two weeks, this therapy decreases liver and spleen size, reduces skeletal anomalies, and reverses other symptoms of the disorder, including abnormal blood counts.
-(The U.S. Food and Drug Administration has approved taliglucerase alfa for long-term enzyme replacement in people with type 1 Gaucher disease.)
+Given intravenously every two weeks, this therapy decreases liver and spleen size, reduces skeletal abnormalities, and reverses other symptoms of the disorder.
+The U.S. Food and Drug Administration has approved taliglucerase alfa for long-term enzyme replacement in people with type 1 Gaucher disease.
 Bone marrow transplantation (a procedure to replace damaged or destroyed blood-forming cells) can reverse the non-neurological effects of type 1 Gaucher disease, but the procedure carries a high risk and is rarely performed.
-Surgery to remove the spleen may be required on rare occasions, and blood transfusions may benefit some anemic patients.
-Other patients may require joint replacement surgery to improve mobility and quality of life.
+Surgery to remove the spleen may be required on rare occasions, and blood transfusions may benefit some anemic individuals.
+Other individuals may require joint replacement surgery to improve mobility and quality of life.
 There is no effective treatment for severe brain damage that may occur in persons with types 2 and 3 Gaucher disease.

-Enzyme replacement therapy is very beneficial for type 1 and most type 3 patients with this condition.
+Enzyme replacement therapy is very beneficial for type 1 and most type 3 individuals with this condition.

 View a list of studies currently seeking patients.